 When a mode has been selected, the working area of the mode appears.
 In the working area, the setpoint values for pressure and flow are set and the insufflation can be started directly.
-The procedure list and the settings can be called up in the working area.
+The settings can be called up in the working area.

 - 1 Mode

 - 2 Gas bottle pressure display

 - 3 Mode symbol (High Flow, Pediatrics)

 - 4 Gas consumption display

 - 5 Reset gas consumption display

 - 6 Set pressure values

 - 7 Set flow values

-- 8 Start and stop insufflation
+- 8 Start insufflation, stop insufflation

-- 9 Procedure list

-- 10 Settings
+- 9 Settings

-- 11 Browse back
+- 10 Browse back